rtm-rs/rtm-rs.github.io/source/content/docs/learn/core-concepts.md

 ### Writing Data

-Writing data with ROM is fundamentally a process of applying commands to relations in order to modify the stored data.
+Writing data with RTM is fundamentally a process of applying commands to relations in order to modify the stored data.

 **Step 7.** Application Domain has a need to update an entity.